 All patrons must have a ticket, regardless of age.
 No babes in arms.
 Children under 16 must be accompanied by a parent or guardian.

-Approximately 150 minutes, with one 20-minute intermission, recommended for ages 5 and older.
+Wilde Creatures is approximately 65 minutes, with no intermission, recommended for ages 5 and older.

 Wed., Apr.
 22, 2020 at 6:00 PM